wp-plugins/groupdocs-comparison/readme.txt

 == Description ==

+To use the document comparison module, you need to sign up with us first.
+But don't worry, we provide a free 14-day trial, so that you can test the comparison first.

 GroupDocs' document comparison tool offers great value to professionals working in different industry verticals.
 Save time and avoid finding errors or differences in the document manually.
 Upload two files to your GroupDocs account and run the comparison tool to check the differences.
 It helps overcome version issues and stay current.
 Additions or deletions to the newly created document is displayed in blue and red lines for better understanding.
 Embed the document link to WordPress sites and invite colleagues to view the changes.
 Merge two versions of a Word document and save as a single file with track change feature enabled.

 Increase productivity, engage in multi tasking, and protect documents from unauthorized use with GroupDocs Comparison.